Mountain Merit (F1) Tomato Seed

 Mountain Merit is an 8–10 oz., red slicer with an excellent disease package.
 Larger than Defiant PhR, though flavor is not quite as good.
 Mountain Merit's disease package is well suited to all temperate regions, extending into the South.
-High resistance to Fusarium wilt races 1, 2, and 3, late blight, nematodes, tomato spotted wilt virus, and Verticillium wilt.
+High resistance to Fusarium wilt races 1–3, nematodes, tomato spotted wilt virus, and Verticillium wilt; and intermediate resistance to late blight.
 Determinate.
 AAS Regional (Heartland) winner.
 Avg.
 10,900 seeds/oz.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.

 If anything you purchase from us proves unsatisfactory, we will either replace the item or refund the purchase price.